SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Evaluation of Semantic Segmentation

 \reftab{tab:results_segmentation} shows the results of our baseline experiments for various approaches using either directly the point cloud information~\cite{qi2017cvpr,qi2017nips,su2018cvpr,tatarchenko2018cvpr,landrieu2018cvpr} or a projection of the point cloud~\cite{wu2018icra-scnn}.
 The results show that the current state of the art for point cloud semantic segmentation falls short for the size and complexity of our dataset.

-We believe that this is mainly caused by the limited complexity of the used architectures (see \reftab{tab:approach_stats}), because the number of parameters of these approaches is much lower than the number of parameters used in leading image-based semantic segmentation networks.
-As mentioned above, we added Darknet21Seg and DarkNet53Seg to test this hypothesis and the results show that this simple modification improves the accuracy from $29.5\,\%$ for SqueezeSeg to $47.4\,\%$ for DarkNet21Seg to $49.9\,\%$ for Darknet53Seg.
+We believe that this is mainly caused by the limited capacity of the used architectures (see \reftab{tab:approach_stats}), because the number of parameters of these approaches is much lower than the number of parameters used in leading image-based semantic segmentation networks.
+As mentioned above, we added DarkNet21Seg and DarkNet53Seg to test this hypothesis and the results show that this simple modification improves the accuracy from $29.5\,\%$ for SqueezeSeg to $47.4\,\%$ for DarkNet21Seg and to $49.9\,\%$ for DarkNet53Seg.

-The other reason why these methods may perform rather poorly in our specific use case is that the point clouds generated by LiDAR are relatively sparse, especially as the distance to the sensor increases.
+Another reason is that the point clouds generated by LiDAR are relatively sparse, especially as the distance to the sensor increases.
 This is partially solved in SqueezeSeg, which exploits the way the rotating scanner captures the data to generate a dense range image, where each pixel corresponds roughly to a point in the scan.
-Finally, occlusions may pose a problem for approaches that rely on raw point clouds due to more discontinuities in the surface of occluded objects.

 These effects are further analyzed in \reffig{fig:iou-vs-distance}, where the mIoU is plotted \wrt the distance to the sensor.
-Clearly visible, all approaches show a correlation of distance and classification performance, \ie, results get worse with increasing distance.
+It shows that results of all approaches get worse with increasing distance.
 This further confirms our hypothesis that the sparsity is the main reason for worse results at large distances.
 However, the results also show that some methods, like SPGraph, are less affected by the distance-dependent sparsity and this might be a promising direction for future research to combine the strength of both paradigms.

+Especially classes with few examples, like motorcyclists and trucks, seem to be more difficult for all approaches.
+But also classes with only a small number of points in a single point cloud, like bicycles and poles, are hard classes.

-Finally, the best performing approach (Darknet53Seg) with $49.9\%$ mIoU is still far from achieving results that are on par with image-based approaches, \eg, $80\%$ on the \emph{Cityscapes} benchmark \cite{cordts2016cvpr}.
+Finally, the best performing approach (DarkNet53Seg) with $49.9\%$ mIoU is still far from achieving results that are on par with image-based approaches, \eg, $80\%$ on the \emph{Cityscapes} benchmark \cite{cordts2016cvpr}.